skills/test-with-actions/.github/steps/1-add-a-test-workflow.md

 1. Click **Commit changes...**, and choose to make a new branch named `ci`.
 1. Click **Propose changes**.
 1. Click **Create pull request**.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
+1. Wait about 20 seconds and then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/actions) will automatically update to the next step.